-3 (Forward) - This processes requests from the lowest cylinder number to the highest in one direction only.
+3 (Forward) - This processes requests from the

+Chapter 3 WOMBAT Utilities lowest cylinder number to the highest in one direction only.

-Note that optimisation is only effective if the operating system supports host multiple accesses.
+Note: Optimisation is only effective if the host operating system supports multiple accesses.
 RT-11 and TSX plus do not support optimisation without a special device handler.

+Fairness count:

-Fairness count: The fairness count determines the number of times an I/O request will be passed over by the controller's seek optimisation setting before it is executed.
+The fairness count determines the number of times an I/O request will be passed over by the controller's seek optimisation setting before it is executed.
 A reasonable count for normal use would be around 25.
 Every time a request is passed over its fairness count is decremented.
-When that count reaches zero that request will selected, no matter what be optimisation strategy is in effect.
+When that count reaches zero that request will be selected, no matter what optimisation strategy is in effect.
 This count has no effect if no optimisation is selected.